afide26/section-6-nodejs2.0/README.md

 3. The use of it() and writing behaviours
 4. Auto restarting test by writing nodemon in package.json
 5. Using mjackson/expect assertion library
+6. Testing Express routes with supertest and expect
+7. Organize testing with describe
+8. Advanced testing using spies